apache/opendal/core/src/services/s3/docs.md

 OpenDAL now provides support for S3 temporary security credentials in IAM.

-The way to take advantage of this feature is to build your S3 backend with `Builder::security_token`.
+The way to take advantage of this feature is to build your S3 backend with `Builder::session_token`.

 But OpenDAL will not refresh the temporary security credentials, please keep in mind to refresh those credentials in time.